RiiConnect24/RC24-Bot/README.md

 # RC24 Bot
-This bot was created by Seriel for the RiiConnect24 Discord server.
+This bot was created by Larsenv, Seriel, and spotlight_is_ok for the RiiConnect24 Discord server, but it can be used on other servers as well.

 ## Self-Hosting:
 ### Requirements